4 apps that make it easy to sell your stuff online

 3. Mercari

-The biggest retail app in Japan is also a big hit in the U.S. A benefit of the app is that meet-ups are discouraged for safety and efficiency.
+The biggest retail app in Japan is also a big hit in the U.S. A benefit of the app is that meet-ups are prohibited for safety and efficiency.
 Once you post photos and a description of your item in virtually every category you can think of, select a shipping method (the prepaid flat-fee Mercari label is a popular option since shipping insurance of up to $200 is included).
 Use your payment to shop the website or cash out.

 4. ThredUp

 Sell clothes, jewelry, accessories and shoes on this platform that does the dirty work for you.
-You’ll send them a few photos, and they’ll take care of making your listing look as visually appealing as possible while still true to its form.
-Their experts also triple-check to ensure the product is listed accurately with any pilling, wear-and-tear or missing buttons or straps making it as transparent a shopping process as possible.
+You’ll send them your clothing, shoes, accessories, jewelry and handbags, and they’ll take care of the pricing, photographing and listing of the items.
+Their experts also triple-check to ensure the product is listed accurately to reflect any pilling, wear-and-tear or missing buttons or straps making it as transparent a shopping process as possible.